-(e) Landing:
+Landing:

 - i.
 An aircraft in flight, or operating on the ground or water, shall give way to aircraft landing or in the final stages of an approach to land. - ii.
 When two or more heavier-than-air aircraft are approaching an aerodrome for the purpose of landing, aircraft at the higher level shall give way to aircraft at the lower level, but the latter shall not take advantage of this rule to cut in front of another which is in the final stages of an approach to land, or to overtake that aircraft.
-Nevertheless, power-driven heavier-than-air aircraft shall give way to gliders. - (f) Emergency landing.
-An aircraft that is aware that another is compelled to land, shall give way to that aircraft. - (g) Taking off.
-An aircraft taxiing on the maneuvering area of an aerodrome shall give way to aircraft taking off or about to take off.

-(h) Surface movement of aircraft:

-- (1) In case of danger of collision between two aircraft taxiing on the movement area of an aerodrome the following shall apply: - i. when two aircraft are approaching head on, or approximately so, each shall stop or where practicable alter its course to the right so as to keep well clear; - ii. when two aircraft are on a converging course, the one which has the other on its right shall give way; - iii. an aircraft which is being overtaken by another aircraft shall have the rightof-way and the overtaking aircraft shall keep well clear of the other aircraft. - (2) An aircraft taxiing on the maneuvering area shall stop and hold at all runwayholding positions unless otherwise authorized by the aerodrome control tower. - (3) An aircraft taxiing on the maneuvering area shall stop and hold at all lighted stop bars and may proceed further when the lights are switched off.
+Nevertheless, power-driven heavier-than-air aircraft shall give way to gliders. - (e) Emergency landing.
+An aircraft that is aware that another is compelled to land, shall give way to that aircraft. - (f) Taking off.
+An aircraft taxiing on the maneuvering area of an aerodrome shall give way to aircraft taking off or about to take off. - (g) Surface movement of aircraft: - (1) In case of danger of collision between two aircraft taxiing on the movement area of an aerodrome the following shall apply: - when two aircraft are approaching head on, or approximately so, each shall stop or where practicable alter its course to the right so as to keep well clear; - ii. when two aircraft are on a converging course, the one which has the other on its right shall give way; - iii. an aircraft which is being overtaken by another aircraft shall have the right-of-way and the overtaking aircraft shall keep well clear of the other aircraft.